wisemantyr/VBA-Challenge/README.md

 Assignment Description:

-  -Create a script that will loop through all the stocks for one year for each run and take the following information.
+   Create a script that will loop through all the stocks for one year for each run and take the following information.

   -The ticker symbol.